Rice production in China: Overuse of pesticides

 Increased pesticide use has been linked to the overuse of nitrogen fertilisers and pesticides, which promotes changes in biodiversity and therefore, increased pest outbreaks.
 Crop losses for pesticide-treated crops were double that of non-pesticide-treated crops.
 Farmers have been reported to have experienced negative health effects on their nervous, digestive, and respiratory systems, leading to chronic diseases and deaths.

-The future of Chinese rice production
+Future development

-Elite germaplasm, genetic diversity, and the super rice breeding program
+Germaplasms and genetic diversity

 The creation of elite germaplasms such as the indica-japonica hybrid has encouraged the research and development of new variants through studying elite genes and hybrid options.
 This, alongside the established super rice breeding program, has led researchers to aim to produce high quality rice which is tolerant to drought and grain infertility.

-Integrated rice cultivation systems
+Integrated cultivation systems

 Further developments have been made with the assistance of agriculture systems and databases to manage fertilisation, irrigation, field management, disease and pest management, as well as predictions to estimate rice yields.

-Lowering water-usage
+Water usage

 Aerobic rice utilises low rates of water due to its ability to grow in high altitudes.
 Studies are investigating its high tolerance to drought and low irrigation, in order to develop variants for rice fields in Northern and Central China with inadequate irrigation.